 In parallel, I am joining a project to examine trust failures in the Public Key Infrastructure (PKI) from a variety of perspectives, not only technical ones.
 More on that as it evolves.

 My most recent activities focused on the Internet of Things.
 In particular, I worked on security models and automated security and credential management for IoT, primarily in the consumer space.
 My activities focus on two industry-wide collaborative efforts: the AllSeen Alliance and its protocol stack AllJoyn, and the Open Connectivity Foundation and its implementation IoTivity.

 I’ve previously worked in distributed systems/network security, protocol design, and mobile device security, especially the use of mobile devices as credentials and authenticators, when mobile devices have hardened hardware security processors like TPMs.
 I’ve also spent a lot of time doing code for and consulting on X.509 certificates and the Public Key Infrastructure.

-I completed my B.S. with Honors at the University of Maryland in May of 2000, and my M.S. and Ph.D. at the University of Texas at Austin in December of 2005 and 2006, respectively.
+I completed my B.S. with Honors at the University of Maryland, and my M.S. and Ph.D. at the University of Texas at Austin.
 My thesis focused on theoretical and experimental methods of access control in distributed systems.
-I joined Microsoft in January of 2007 as a developer in a team "Incubations," which specialized in facilitating technology transfers from the Research division into product teams; this team was moved into Microsoft Research in June of 2009.